 - 1 Double-click the Unplug or Eject Hardware icon in the taskbar.
-The dialog box Unplug or Eject Hardware appears.

-- 2 Select the hardware you want to unplug.

-- 3 Click Stop.

-- 4 In the Stop a Hardware device dialog box, confirm that the device can be safely removed from the system.

-- 5 Click OK.

-You get the message that it is safe to remove the device.

-- 6 Click OK. - 7 Click Close.
+The Unplug or Eject Hardware dialog box appears. - 2 Select the hardware you want to unplug. - 3 Click Stop. - 4 In the Stop a Hardware device dialog box, confirm that the device can be safely removed from the system. - 5 Click OK.
+You get the message that it is safe to remove the device. - 6 Click OK. - 7 Click Close. - 8 Press the PC Card release button so that it pops out.

-- 8 Press the PC Card release button so that it pops out. - 9 Push the PC Card release button to eject the card. - 10 Gently grasp the card and pull it out. - 11 If the PC Card release button is still out, push the PC Card release button on the notebook.

-/ If you unplug the PC Card from the computer when this is still turned on, your system might crash and you might lose data that you didn't save before.
+- 9 Push the PC Card release button again to eject the card. - 10 Gently grasp the card and pull it out. - 11 If the PC Card release button is still out, push it in again. - / If you unplug the PC Card from the computer when this is still turned on, your system might crash and you might lose data that you didn't save before.

 Before you remove the PC Card, click the PC Card icon in the taskbar and close the card.
 While the card is inserted, your computer may not enter the Hibernate power management mode.
 It may enter Standby mode.
-It is recommended to remove the card when your computer enters Hibernate mode by pressing $\langle Fn \rangle + \langle F12 \rangle$ keys or by using the PowerPanel Utility, and when it is set to enter Hibernate automatically while using a battery as the source of power.
+You are recommended to remove the card when your computer enters Hibernate mode by pressing <Fn> + <F12> keys or by using the PowerPanel Utility, and when it is set to enter Hibernate automatically while using a battery as the source of power.